plemeri/plemeri/README.md

 * "No one can whistle a symphony.
 It takes a whole orchestra to play it." – H.E.
 Luccock
 * "We make a living by what we get, but we make a life by what we give." - Winston Churchill
+* “You must not lose faith in humanity.
+Humanity is an ocean; if a few drops of the ocean are dirty, the ocean does not become dirty.” – Mahatma Gandhi

 ## Reading Lists